pingcap/tidb/docs/design/2020-06-24-placement-rules-in-sql.md

 - Placement policies are globally unique names.
 Thus, a policy named `companyplacementpolicy` can apply to the db `test` as well as `userdb`.
 The namespace does not overlap with other DB objects.
 - Placement Policy names are case insensitive, and follow the same rules as tables/other identifiers for length (64 chars) and special characters.
 - The full placement policy can be seen with `SHOW CREATE PLACEMENT POLICY x`.
 This is useful for shorthand usage by DBAs, and consistent with other database objects.
-- It is possible to update the definition of a placement policy with `ALTER PLACEMENT POLICY x CONSTRAINTS ..;` This is modeled on the statement `ALTER VIEW` (where the view needs to be redefined)
+- It is possible to update the definition of a placement policy with `ALTER PLACEMENT POLICY x CONSTRAINTS ..;` This is modeled on the statement `ALTER VIEW` (where the view needs to be redefined).
+When `ALTER PLACEMENT POLICY x` is executed, all tables that use this placement policy will need to be updated in pd.
 - The statement `DROP PLACEMENT POLICY` should execute without error.
 If any partitions currently use this policy, they will be converted to the policy used by the table they belong to.
 If any tables use this policy, they will be converted to the policy used by the database they belong to.
 If any databases use this policy, they will be converted to the default placement policy.
 This is modeled on the behavior of dropping a `ROLE` that might be assigned to users.
+- The statement `RENAME PLACEMENT POLICY x TO y` renames a placement policy.
+The `SHOW CREATE TABLE` output of all databases, tables and partitions that used this placement policy should be updated to the new name.

 #### Metadata commands